sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/overview-data-transfers.md

 The following tasks must be performed before you can complete a data transfer:

-1. Install the PI to OCS agent setup kit.
+1. Download and install the PI to OCS Agent.
-2. Configure the PI System data source connection.
+2. Configure your PI System data source connections by adding the desired AF server and/or Data Archive.
-3. Create a transfer.
+3. Create a data transfer by adding desired AF elements and/or PI points.
-4. Set historical start and end time if desired.

 **Note:** If you have PI points that do not update often, you might want the data in OCS before it is archived on PI Data Archive.
 To accomplish this task, turn off compression for these PI points to ensure snapshot data is collected.